AVsapre/Puzzles/README.md

-Simple maze utility.
-Generates mazes with multiple algorithms, now shipped as a Qt desktop app.
-A legacy terminal build is available behind a flag.
+Simple puzzle application.
+Generates a variety of simple paper puzzles.
+Ships as a Qt desktop app.

 ## Building